 From time to time there may be a Sunday evening service.
-This will be shown on a preaching plan and publicised ahead of time.
+This will be shown on a preaching plan and publicised ahead of time You can view this plan on the publications page of the Stokesley Methodist Circuit website.
 This preaching plan shows who is to preach at each service and is produced four times per year covering all churches in the Stokesley Circuit.
 A service of Holy Communion (see below) is held a number of times a quarter in each of the two services.

 A recording is made of the 10.30 am service on special Sundays throughout the year, When available these can be streamed from our ‘Media and Links’ page.
 Please note recordings are only available for a limited period of time after each service.

 A bit about Holy Communion